-Normally, the Minister does not publicly disclose an investor's undertakings.
+Normally, where an investor enters into binding undertakings to obtain net benefit approval the minister does not publicly disclose the undertakings.
 However, in connection with enforcement proceedings in the U.S. Steel case, certain undertakings were disclosed.
+An investor may voluntarily disclose the general tenor of its proposed undertakings for strategic reasons.

-In addition, the IRD may disclose the fact that an application has been filed under the ICA, and at what point the investment is in the review process.
-Prior to making such a disclosure, the IRD will inform the investor.
-The IRD will not disclose the information if the investor satisfies the IRD that the disclosure would prejudice the investor.
+In addition, the minister may disclose the fact that an application for net benefit approval has been filed under the ICA, and at what point the investment is in the review process.
+Prior to making such a disclosure the investor will be informed and such information will not be disclosed if the investor can demonstrate that it would prejudice the investor.